Want Us To Contact You?

 Vehicular Manslaughter While Intoxicated

-If a person who is driving while intoxicated kills another person, they could face enhanced felony penalties depending on the circumstances.
 In general, if a motorist kills another person while driving in an intoxicated condition (impaired due to alcohol or drugs or possessing a blood alcohol concentration of .08% or more), they are guilty of a Class C felony.
-Class C felonies carry 3-10 years in prison and a maximum of $10,000 in fines.

 Sentencing Guidelines for Felony DUIs

 While the standard first-time DUI is a misdemeanor in Missouri, multiple convictions and extenuating circumstances (e.g., vehicular manslaughter) could lead to felony charges.
-For instance, third-offense DWIs (the defendant has at least 2 prior DWI convictions) are Class E felonies that could result in:
+We go into more detail about multiple DUI offenses here.